theophane-droid/8mile/index.rst

    :maxdepth: 2
    :caption: Contents:

-8mile allow users to renderer time series data and especially financial ones.
+8mile is a module to treat financial data for machine learning purpose.

 1. Installation
 ---------------